 Explaining the Miyamizu family’s spiritual abilities

-Early in Mitsuha and her sister Yotsuha’s childhood, their mother Futaba died.
+Early in Mitsuha and her sister Yotsuha’s childhood, their mother Futaba passed away.
 We learn this later in the movie when Taki visits the shrine.

 From Taki’s vision, we learn that the death of Mitsuha’s mother devastated Mitsuha’s father, Toshiki.
 Blaming himself for not being able to save her, he becomes detached from the Miyamizu family and its traditions.
 One of those traditions was visiting their god at the Miyamizu Shrine.
 In effect, he abandons the Miyamizu family, leaving his daughters to be cared for by their grandmother and Futaba’s mother, Hitoha.